ABOUT FRONT AND REAR PARK ASSIST

 Front and Rear Park Assist uses multiple ultrasonic sensors located on your front and rear bumpers.

-You can turn this feature ON and OFF using the Rear Park Assist System control or, in some vehicles, through the vehicle Settings menu.
+You can turn this feature on and off using the Rear Park Assist System control or, in some vehicles, through the vehicle Settings menu.
+On some vehicles, you’ll turn the Park Assist system on and off with a button on your infotainment system†.
+On these vehicles, you can turn the system on and off even when your vehicle is in REVERSE.

 WHEN YOU GET CLOSER TO AN OBJECT, YOU HEAR DIFFERENT ALERTS

-When an object is detected, you'll hear low-pitched beeps or, if your vehicle is equipped with the Safety Alert Seat, you'll feel pulses on both sides of the seat.
+When an object is detected, you'll hear low-pitched beeps or, if your vehicle is equipped with the Safety Alert Seat, you'll feel pulses on both sides of the seat (depending on your selected Alert Type menu option).
 The closer your vehicle is to a detected object, you'll hear more beeps or feel more Safety Alert Seat pulses.

 When an object is within 2 feet of your rear bumper, you’ll hear five repeating low-pitched beeps from your rear speakers, or if your vehicle is equipped with the Safety Alert Seat, it pulses five times on both sides.